create-newspulse/newspulse-admin-panel-real/README.md

 ## Deploying the backend on Render (blueprint)

-This repo includes a `render.yaml` to deploy the backend (`admin-backend/`) and a cron-based health alarm.
+This repo previously included a prototype backend; the real backend lives in a separate repo and is deployed on Render.

 What you get:
 - Web service `newspulse-admin-backend` with `healthCheckPath: /api/system/health`.